pertadima/swipe-control-rv-library/README.md

             }
 ```

-Change background color (add this code in constructor):
+Change background color (add this code to the constructor):
 ```sh
     leftBackgroundColor = "#000000"
     rightBackgroundColor = "#000000"